Gradient Testing and Estimation by Comparisons: Classical Deterministic Gradient Testing

-Thus for every $t\leq q$, the $t$-th query and the output are identical on $\g_{\mathrm Y}$ and $\g_{\mathrm N}$.
-Consequently, $\mathcal A$ follows the same execution path and produces the same final output on both inputs, but one input is a YES instance and the other is a NO instance.
-Therefore $\mathcal A$ must err on at least one of them.

-We conclude that no deterministic algorithm can solve the problem with $q\le n-2$ queries.
-Equivalently, any deterministic correct algorithm needs at least $n-1$ queries, i.e., $\Omega(n)$. \end{proof}
+Thus the oracle replies agree at query $t$, completing the induction.
+After the first $q$ replies, $\mathcal A$ is in the same state as on the YES execution and therefore has same output.
+Since $\g_{\mathrm Y}$ is a YES instance and $\g_{\mathrm N}$ is a NO instance, $\mathcal A$ errs on one of them, and we can conclude that any correct deterministic algorithm needs at least $n-1$ queries. \end{proof}